tulsi-sutariya/Project-Using-HTML5/README.md

 # Project-Using-HTML5
-Ye repository sirf HTML5 ka use karke banaye gaye 6 projects ko dikhati hai.
+This repository shows just 6 projects built using HTML5.
-Har project ek unique feature cover karta hai
+Each project covers a unique feature

 ## 📁 Projects List:
 1. Landing Page
 2. Template
 3. Restaurant Website

+Note: These are frontend templates only, no backend functionality.

+## 🎨 Project Preview